joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 true
 ```

-The `&&` operator will produce `true` only if both left-hand and right-hand sides are true.
-Otherwise it will produce `false`:
+The `&&` operator will evaluate to `true` only if both left-hand and right-hand sides are true.
+Otherwise it will return `false`:

 ```js
 > 1 === 1 && 2 === 3